 Spots and Tear Marks

-- Keeping binoculars ready for distant sightings
+- Keep binoculars ready for distant sightings

 Big Cat Comparison: Cheetahs vs Lions, Tigers & Leopards